This post is about bullying. You cannot stay strong or emotionally healthy if bullied. Adults are often bullied, don’t think this is just for kids.

-Tip Seven: When love is part of the mix, defending yourself is harder.
+Tip seven: When love is part of the mix, defending yourself is harder.
 Read this: You can leave someone physically and maintain the relationship, but at a safe distance.
-Necessary if a child has grown into a bully who can hurt you. choice in most other relationships.

 Life is difficult and often a struggle as you must know by now.
 Bullies abound.
 I hope my tips are helful.
 Try my Daily Twelve Emotional Fitness Exercises; hopefully they will help you deal with the negative feelings bullies create.

 Remember that liking, commenting, or sharing is an act of social media kindness.
 It strengthens you and helps me and others.

 All my books are available on Amazon, and readable on any tablet, laptop, all you need to do is download Amazon’s free reader app to your computer.
 Then a whole new world opens up to you.
 For now all my books are for parents, but I am working on one for all others.
 Click here to view my author’s page where all my books are listed.
 You have to scroll down to see the E-books.
 If you buy one, please add a review.